 Suggested Personal Sustainability Actions

-Don't open windows or doors (exterior or vestibule) when heat or air conditioning is on.
+- Don't open windows or doors (exterior or vestibule) when heat or air conditioning is on.
 Close storm windows in winter.

-- When you purchase your next vehicle, shop for a higher-mileage model.
+- If you are in the market for a new vehicle, shop for a higher-mileage, hybrid, or electric model.
 Lighter, smaller cars are typically more fuel-efficient.

 - Reduce the number of car trips you take each week; for example, make good shopping lists to minimize trips to the grocery store.

 - Driving more slowly greatly increases your mileage.
 As a rule of thumb, you can assume that each 5 mph you drive over 60 mph is like paying an additional $0.20 per gallon for gas.

 Waste and Consumption

 - Join the Wesleyan Freecycle listserv to give and get personal and office items.

 - Seek items that are reused, reusable, or with recycled content.